scipy/scipy/doc/source/tutorial/basic.rst

 ^^^^^^^^^^^

 There are two (interchangeable) ways to deal with 1-d polynomials in SciPy.
-The first is to use the :class:`poly1d` class from Numpy.
+The first is to use the :class:`poly1d` class from NumPy.
 This class accepts coefficients or polynomial roots to initialize a polynomial.
 The polynomial object can then be manipulated in algebraic expressions, integrated, differentiated, and evaluated.
 It even prints